Helping you discover the best of Britain’s vineyards

 What else is there to do in Ditchling?

-Ditchling Museum of Art + Craft - dedicated to the village’s artist-craftsman heritage.
+• Ditchling Museum of Art + Craft, exploring the village’s artist-craftsman heritage.

-Ditchling Beacon - one of the highest points on the South Downs, with sweeping views (and a leg-burning climb if you’re cycling).
+• Ditchling Beacon, one of the highest points on the South Downs, with wide views across Sussex.

-Independent shops and cafés dotted around the pretty village centre.
+• Independent shops, cafés, and galleries clustered around the village centre.

 Where to eat and drink in Ditchling

-For stocking up: The Bull’s Bottle Shop sells English wines, and nearby farm shops carry bottles from local vineyards.
+For wine purchases, The Bull’s Bottle Shop stocks English wines, and nearby farm shops often carry bottles from local vineyards.

 Where to stay

-The Bull - boutique rooms above the pub, from £150.
+The Bull – boutique rooms above the pub.

-South Lodge Hotel - country house hotel a short drive away, from £230.
+South Lodge Hotel – country house hotel a short drive away.

-Smaller Airbnbs and B&Bs in and around the village start from £90.
+Smaller B&Bs and short-term rentals in and around the village provide good-value alternatives.

 More locations for a vineyard break